AvaloniaCommunity/Avalonia.FuncUI.Docs/src/controls/NativeMenu.md

 Native menus were introduced in Avalonia in version 0.9.0 you can check the [announcement] to see a brief explanation on how to use them in Avalonia Applications.

-Currently for Avalonia.FuncUI there is not a DSL and the NativeMenu control is in a weird spot for Avalonia.FuncUI since this control works directly on the main Application/Window object so it's though to pull a DSL on top of that.
+Currently for Avalonia.FuncUI there is not a DSL and the NativeMenu control is in a weird spot for Avalonia.FuncUI since this control works directly on the main Application/Window object so it's tough to pull a DSL on top of that.
 But! thankfully you can just use plain F# for the menu as noted [in this issue].

 ## Usage